alexseitsinger/react-render-controller/README.md

 -   unloadData - (Function / Optional ) - The function to invoke, when the component is unmounted, to unload the data if it's not empty.
 -   renderWithoutData - (Function / Optional) - The function to invoke, to render the component, when the data is empty.
 If not provided, will render null.
 -   renderWithData - (Function / Optional) - The function to invoke, to render the component, when the data is not empty.
 If not provided, will render children.
+-   name - (String / Optional) - Each time an instance of this component is mounted, a counter will be incremented under this name.
+When the component is unmounted, if the count is 0, it will invoke unloadData.
+Otherwise, the data will remain.
+If no name is provided, an unloadData is provided, it will invoke it every time.

 ## Usage